FRC1257/robotics-training/docs/frc/2-Sensors_And_Shuffleboard/7-Constant_Tuning.md

 }
 ```

-Another note: when you're actually using the robot, you need to set the boolean `Testing` to true while `Teleoperated Mode` is enabled so that the robot will actually query the Shuffleboard for updates.
+Another note: when you're actually using the robot, you need to set the boolean `Testing` to true while teleoperated mode is enabled so that the robot will actually query the Shuffleboard for updates.